VeryGoodOpenSource/very_good_workflows/site/docs/workflows/dart_package.md

 ### `ssh_key`

-**Optional** A ssh key used to access private repositories when installing dependencies.
+**Optional** An SSH key used to access private repositories when installing dependencies.

 ## Example Usage